bbvch/WebPubSub/readme.md

 ## Code

-The sample is built with vitejs, yarn 2 and vue
+The sample is built with vitejs, yarn 2, vue and tailwind css